Please join our newsletter

-Top 5 Black Coaches In Football
+Top 10 Black Coaches In Soccer

-Black coaches are shockingly underrepresented at the top level in football.
 Despite the diverse talents playing in top leagues in England, France, Germany, Spain, and Italy; only two teams are led by Black managers.

 The rarity of seeing black managers on the biggest stages is particularly disheartening when one considers the number of black professional footballers that play football at the highest level.